-Fascinated by how technology is impacting our lives and forging new pathways for society she is involved in the discussion on future of work and digital for development at the EU level.
-She is currently working on a series of workshops aiming at digital transition and teaching digital skills for a social sector.
+Fascinated by how technology is impacting our lives and forging new pathways for society she is involved in the discussion on the future of work and digital for development at the EU level.
+She is currently working on a series of workshops aiming at digital transition and teaching digital skills for the social sector.

 She holds law and economics degrees from Poland and the USA, as well as a diploma in political psychology from Hungary, managerial credentials from Kenya and is currently pursuing her MBA in education leadership in Finland.

-Programmes Director & Trustee
+Director of Programmes & Trustee

 Rachel specialises in short-term, intensive programmes focused on communications, essential business and academic skills, and English for Speakers of Other Languages.
 Her belief is that education must be exciting and relevant, and this principle is the bedrock of her curriculum design and facilitation style.
 Rachel has worked with a variety of institutions and private and corporate clients in Europe, Africa, the Middle East, and Asia.
 She obtained a BA with High Distinction in East Asian Studies from the University of Toronto and an MSc in International Management at the School of Oriental and African Studies (SOAS).

 She spent fifteen years in business, gaining valuable experience in the finance, energy, and non-profit sectors, most notably with Goldman Sachs and the UNHCR, before returning to education.
-In addition, she has an extensive track record of volunteer work in the UK, Africa, and, most recently, with ProWiBo in India in 2018 and in Thailand in 2019.
+In addition, she has an extensive track record of volunteer work in the UK, Africa, and, most recently, with Prowibo in India in 2018 and in Thailand in 2019.

 Project Lead Online

 George E. Richards is in his 17th year of service to the Edinboro University of Pennsylvania in the Department of Criminal Justice, Anthropology, and Forensic Studies.
 He has been teaching at the university level for 26 years.
-Prior to his tenure at Edinboro University, he taught at the University of Akron, in the Indiana University system, and the University of Louisville.
+Prior to his tenure at Edinboro University, he taught at the University of Akron, in the Indiana University system, and at the University of Louisville.

 Dr Richards’ maintains an active research agenda that focuses on the criminal victimization of refugees and mental illness among first responders.
 He has regularly published in peer-reviewed and popular publications and frequently presents at regional, national, and international conferences on criminal justice-related topics.
 He was a Fulbright Senior Specialist in the Department of Criminology at Raksha Shakti University, Ahmedabad, Gujarat, India during the Spring 2019 semester.
-During the Summer 2019 term, Dr Richards served with Professors Without Borders as a lecturer at the University of Sierra Leone, Freetown, Sierra Leone.
+During the Summer 2019 term, Dr Richards served with Prowibo as a lecturer at the University of Sierra Leone, Freetown, Sierra Leone.

 In 2017, Richards was named the “Advisor of the Year” by Edinboro University.
 He won a similar honour in 2010 when he was selected as Edinboro University’s “Educator of the Year.”
 Dr Richards is also a Distinguished Lecturer of Social Equity at Edinboro University.
 He earned board certification in security management with the Certified Protection Professional (CPP) designation from the American Society for Industrial Security.
 Richards was the President of the Ohio Council of Criminal Justice Education for two terms and was a member of the Ethics and Professional Conduct Committee of the Ohio State Bar Association.
 He is currently a member of the President’s Diversity Council at Edinboro University.
 He, his wife, and son reside in Cleveland, Ohio USA.
 In his spare time, he enjoys fishing, golf, and camping.